Kugelschieber/asl/README.md

 ## Usage

 ASL is a command line tool.
-After you have downloaded it, navigation to the binary and execute it:
+After you have downloaded it, navigate to the binary and execute it:

 ```
 asl [-v|-r|-pretty|--help] <input directory> <output directory>